krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 $$ \delta = \iota \cdot \bar{m} $$

-This identity holds for *any* co-present subset of PDFs over *any* finite time interval.
+This identity holds for *any* co-present subset of signals over *any* finite time interval.

 While algebraically, this relationship is a tautology, it imposes a powerful constraint on system behavior—one that is independent of the specific system,